iai-group/ecir2023-reproducibility/README.md

 # Reproducibility Study on TREC CAsT

-This repository provides resources developed within the following article:
+This repository provides resources developed within the following article [PDF](https://arxiv.org/abs/2301.10493):

-> W. Lajewska and K. Balog.
-From Baseline to Top Performer: A Reproducibility Study of Approaches at the TREC 2021 Conversational Assistance Track, In European Conference on Information Retrieval, ECIR'23, 2023.
+> W. Lajewska and K. Balog. **From Baseline to Top Performer: A Reproducibility Study of Approaches at the TREC 2021 Conversational Assistance Track**.
+In: Advances in Information Retrieval, 45th European Conference on Information Retrieval (ECIR'23).
+Springer.
+Dublin, Ireland.
+April 2023.
+[10.1007/978-3-031-28241-6_12](https://doi.org/10.1007/978-3-031-28241-6_12)

 ## Summary